VCurry20/FDAProject2021/README.md

 - Pyplot Notebook
   - Overview of Matplotlib.pyplot
-  - In-depth explainating of three interesting plots from Matplotlib.pyplot
+  - In-depth explanation of three interesting plots from Matplotlib.pyplot

 - COA Points Notebook
-  - Overview of loading points from CAO Website to Pandas Dataframe
+  - Overview of loading points from CAO Website to Pandas Data frame
   - Detailed comparison of CAO points from 2019, 2020 & 2021 using Pandas functionality
   - Plots and visualisations